create3000/x_ite/docs/_posts/components/Geometry3D/Extrusion.md

 ### MFVec2f [ ] **scale** 1 1 <small>(0,∞)</small>

-Scale is a list of 2D-scale parameters applied at each spine-aligned cross-section plane.
+*scale* is a list of 2D-scale parameters applied at each spine-aligned cross-section plane.

 #### Hint